Lemon Mousse – Easy Dinner Party Dessert

 Pop the egg yolk in a separate container.
 If the container doesn’t have a lid, cover with clingfilm to stop it drying out.

-- Grate the zest from the lemon (retain a small amount for decoration, if desired)
+- Grate the zest from the lemons (retain a small amount for decoration, if desired)

 - Place the cream, lemon zest and sugar in a bowl